scraper-bots/knowledge-share/README.md

 This project is open source and available under the MIT License.

-## Contact

-For questions or issues, please open a GitHub issue or contact [Ismat Samadov](https://github.com/Ismat-Samadov).

 ## Acknowledgments

 This project was built to help job seekers in Azerbaijan find opportunities across multiple platforms efficiently.